 If ever I had a favorite group of animals, beyond the Meerkats it would be the Orangutan.
 They are so similar to us in behaviour that it is at times eerie.
 A trip to the Melbourne Zoo showed me this character who was at home with his blanket, sitting in the centre of the enclosure…

 Polarized light microscopy brings out incredible colors in chemicals.
 Have a look at Bromine under the microscope.

 A panorama of the Yarra River after the Big Peninsula Tunnel Diversion.

-Have a peek at Potassium Carbonate; a common buffer, drying agent and fire extinguishing medium under the microscope.
+Have a peek at Menthol, commonly used as a local analgesic under the microscope.

 Sulfur is an abundant element found in all living cells, what does it look like under the microscope?

 Take a peek at Aspirin under the microscope, but this time by dark field microscopy.

 Looks like i was spotted by the Sulfur crested Cockatoo.

 Salicin is a chemical which is produced by the Salix Willow bark and functions as an anti-inflammatory agent in the human body.
 This chemical was the initial origin of aspirin and is chemically related to Aspirin.
 As a tongue twister, the IUPAC name for Salicin is (2R,3S,4S,5R,6S)-2-(Hydroxymethyl)-6-[2-(hydroxymethyl)phenoxy]oxane-3, 4,5-triol.